|

 Appointment to a staff position is made on the basis of qualification, merit, and ability.
 At the time of initial employment, a new staff member will be provided a complete description of the job to be performed.
 The staff employee is responsible for each of the duties outlined and for updating the job description as it changes.

 A new staff member is required to serve sixty working days during the probationary period before final certification as a status employee.
 Prior to the end of the probationary period, each staff employee will be evaluated by his/her supervisor.
 The evaluation will be done on a standard evaluation form furnished by the Human Resources department.
 The purpose of these evaluations is to determine if the employee should continue employment.
 During the probationary period, a staff employee may be dismissed without notice if the ability and qualifications necessary to provide satisfactory service are not demonstrated.
 Successful completion of the employee probationary period is not a guarantee of a right to employment.
+Probationary periods may be extended at the discretion of the supervisor and the Chief Human Resource Officer.

 LETTER OF EMPLOYMENT